danwallach/github-classroom-utils/README.md

 and `NetID` for their university unique "network" identifier (which is often, but not always, their email address).

-For group projects, github_graders still does the assignments at random, but it cannot print all this per-user information, since the user names aren't always in the project name.
-We make our students edit the `README.md` file to include this information.

 Typical usage: `python3 github_graders.py --prefix comp215-week06` will
 print out everything you need, assuming your assignment repos are named `comp215-week06` with the students' names afterward.